 Even if NovaSOL is a lower, a unique benefit it touts is that it “remains in the plasma for over 24 hours.”

 True, but when you look at the chart of the so-called “micelles” compared to the native form, you see that after the first few hours, blood levels drop off big time.

 Only one human study has been published on the NovaSOL curcumin micelles.
 The prevalence of reported side effects was concerning; nausea, vomiting, fatigue, and others.
 If you want, you can read more about them in our in-depth NovaSOL review.

 In the same study, those getting the regular and micronized forms of curcumin seemed to have much better safety profile (better side effect profiles).
 Since the participants didn’t know what form they were getting, this is noteworthy.

 Since there’s only one trial, this might just be a fluke… or it might not be.

 The only new literature published on PubMed within the past year regarding NovaSol was a single-authored paper which concluded19:

 The review hopes to provide a quick reference guide for anyone looking information on these bioavailable curcumin formulations.
 Based on the published reports, NovaSol (185), CurcuWin (136) and LongVida (100) exhibited over 100-fold higher bioavailability relative to reference unformulated curcumin.

 That isn’t necessarily helpful, because this author was not doing new research.
 He was merely reciting that of others, such as the NovaSol study we discussed earlier.
-Hopefully 2019 will bring new human clinical data.
+Is there anything new for 2020?